-File Form 1099-A, Acquisition or Abandonment of Secured Property, by February 28, 2007 (April 2, 2007, if filed electronically), for each borrower if you lend money in connection with your trade or business and, in full or partial satisfaction of the debt, you acquire an interest in property that is security for the debt, or you have reason to know that the property has been abandoned.
+File Form 1099-A, Acquisition or Abandonment of Secured Property, for each borrower if you lend money in connection with your trade or business and, in full or partial satisfaction of the debt, you acquire an interest in property that is security for the debt, or you have reason to know that the property has been abandoned.
 You need not be in the business of lending money to be subject to this reporting requirement.